 Customers will give one look at your store windows and immediately vote in favor of not shopping there.

-Below is a list of some handy DIY tips to toss those annoying hard water stains into the abyss and restore the charm of your surroundings.
+Below is a list of some handy DIY tips to toss those annoying water stains into the abyss and restore the charm of your surroundings.

 DIY Tips: How To Get Hard Water Stains Off Windows

-You do not always need to go above and beyond to remove hard water stains off outside windows.
+You do not always need to go above and beyond to remove water stains off outside windows.

 The following DIY tips are your one-stop solution to revive your windows into normalcy without having to search for a long list of prerequisites.